Summary

 If you plan to visit an area that has recently experienced heavy rain or are travelling to a tropical location that regularly experiences warmer temperatures, it is a good idea to find out what you can expect and what precautions you need to take.

 - Do your research.
-Find out about where you are going and how likely it is that you will experience mosquitoes.
+Find out about where you are going and the mosquito risks.

 Check your accommodation is mosquito-proof